luislorenzini/AIC_neuroimaging_tutorial/README.md

 mcflirt -in  func/sub-OAS30015_ses-d2004_task-rest_run-01_bold.nii.gz -out func/mc_sub-OAS30015_ses-d2004_task-rest_run-01_bold

 ```
 To keep track of what we are doing, it is good to add a prefix to the output describing the preprocessing steps run on it.
-So in this case we add `mc_` to our original functional file.
+So in this case we add `mc_` (motion corrected) to our original functional file.

 we can now have a look at original and motion corrected image by typing